shomali11/gridder/README.md

 ## Example 2

 Exploring the `ImageConfig` configuration object.
 This defines the image that will be generated.
-You can customize the `width` and `height` to generate larger images.
+You can customize the `Width` and `Height` to generate larger images.

 ```go
 package main